Bhavitha-Bojja/JakartaIndonesia_SignLanguageTranslation/README.md

-# JakartaIndonesia_SIBISignLanguageRecognition

-"Jakarta, Indonesia Local Chapter" - AI-Based SIBI Sign Language Recognition and Production System All Local Chapters copy
+# Omdena Jakarta: Sign Language Recognition and Production System for Indonesia

+## Contribution Guidelines
+**Note: DO NOT COMMIT TO THE MAIN BRANCH**
+1. Create a subranch with your name (ex: `louis`) based from the `main` branch
+2. Commit your work (python, notebook files) to the respective folders
+3. You may group different model experiments into subfolders under `modeling/`